mruhul/Bolt.IocScanner/README.md

         });
     }

-## How can I bind a calss to self without using an inteface?
+## How can I bind a class to self without using an inteface?

 If a class doesn't implement any interface and the class is not abstract then the class bind to self as transient.
 See example below: